/qa/'s thoughts on AI Anonymous 11/28/22 (Mon) 07:14:10 No. 100268 [View All]

 I myself find AI to be a useful tool in generating the kind of content I've either exhausted the available stock of or are gated off by some hurdle I need to spend more time overcoming.
 When it comes to text/story generation, it's like a CYOA playground where I play the role of DM and set up all the lore/situations/characters, and then the AI acts out events as I lay out the flow of the story.
 This creates a more interactive experience for me than just writing out a story myself for some reason, and I find it highly addictive.
 Then for AI art generation, I find that AI works wonders for filling a specific niche taste I have, or specific scenario I want to create an image for.
 It really is quite amazing in my eyes, and I have hopes for it getting even better in the future.

+I've had AI Family Guy on the second monitor almost constantly for the past few days because it's so funny.
+I thought it would take a while before AI could be funny reliably, but whatever they did with this was successful.
+Unfortunately, it seems like I'd have to join a discord to get any information, so I don't have any knowledge of how it's working.
+Once in a while I notice one of the newer GPT's "actually let's not do that, it's offensive" responses, but for the most time it's successfully entertaining as it bypasses its lame safety filters with explicit text and voice.
 There was an "AI Seinfeld" a few months ago, but it was entirely random and had pretty much no entertainment value.
 This one, though, people feed it a prompt (you need to be in their discord...) and the characters will react to it and say funny things.
 The voices are synthesized very well, although they'll stutter and lock up for 5-10 seconds now and then, but it's honestly pretty hilarious when it happens.
 Chris's voice is noticeably lower qualtiy and louder, which is strange, but the others are such high quality that it's like it's a real voice.
+I can't really post most of the stuff on kissu because it's so offensive.
+It reminds me of 00s internet.
+Some of the prompts are like "Carter ranks his favorite racial slurs" so, you know...
+Really, it's the amazing voice synthesis that does the heavy lifting.
+The way it actually infers the enunciation for so many sentences and situations is amazing.
+I assume it's using that one 11 labs TTS service, which is paid.
+My only complaint is that they have them swear WAY too much.
+It's funny at first, but ehhh...

 How come people talk about a runaway explosion in AI intelligence, the singularity, but they never say the same about people?
 Surely if AI can improve itself, our brains are smart enough to improve themselves too?

->>113518somehow i expect the opposite to happen
+>>113518 somehow i expect the opposite to happen

 One of the unexpected things is seeing Facebook, er "Meta" taking the open source approach with its text models.
 There's no question that OpenAI (ChatGPT) has a huge lead, but after seeing all the improvements being made to Llama (Meta's AI model) from hobbyists it's easy to see that it's the right decision.
 We as individuals benefit from it, but it's clear that the company is enjoying all the free labor.
 Surely they saw how powerful Stable Diffusion is due to all the hobbyists performing great feats that were never expected.